-Also referred to as resistance or durability, is usually according to the standard DIN EN 350-2 determined.
-Here the resistance to insects, fungi and harmful substances, which increase the rotting of the wood, is tested.
-The classification is from class 1 (very durable) to class 5 (not durable).
-Class 1 wood (e.g. cumaru or teak) has a life expectancy of more than 25 years under moderate climatic conditions.
-Class 3 wood (such as Bangkirai) has a life expectancy of up to 15 years.
-Class 5 wood (e.g. beech) has a life expectancy of less than five years (see: wood species comparison).
+Also referred to as resistance or durability, is usually according to the standard DIN EN 350-2 This tests the resistance to insects, fungi and pests, which increase the rotting of the wood.
+Classification ranges from class 1 (very durable) to class 5 (not durable).
+Class 1 woods (such as Cumaru or teak) have a life expectancy of over 25 years under moderate climate conditions.
+Class 3 woods (such as Bangkirai) have a life expectancy of up to 15 years.
+Class 5 woods (such as beech) have a life expectancy of less than five years (see: wood species comparison).

 DURABILITY CLASSES WOOD